blinksh/blink/docs/basics/navigation.md

 ## Using Blink Shell

 Using Blink Shell is similar to most other terminals - you simply type commands and hit the `RETURN` key.
 Just like in Bash or similar UNIX shells you can press the up arrow to access the history of previous commands.
-You can type the `help` comamnd to access Blink’s online help, `mosh` to access the mosh mobile shell, `ssh` to connect via SSH or `ssh-copy-id` to copy SSH keys.
+You can type the `help` command to access Blink’s online help, `mosh` to access the mosh mobile shell, `ssh` to connect via SSH or `ssh-copy-id` to copy SSH keys.

 ![img](navigation/navigating-blink-shell-image1.gif)